 Evidence & safety

-A practical note on Why comfort checks should be explained with careful limits for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.
+A practical note on Careful limit: comfort checks for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.

 Direct answer